isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 third_nav_title: What is TradeTrust
 ---
 <h4><strong><u>One Framework for Trade Digitalisation</u></strong></h4>
-<p>TradeTrust is a system that uses global standards to link governments
+<p>TradeTrust is a framework that uses global standards to link governments
 and businesses to a public blockchain.
 This allows electronic trade documents, such as the Bill of Lading (BL), to be trusted and easily exchanged across different digital platforms.</p>